Saturday, October 24, 2009

 THE PUEBLO CHIEFTAIN

-TRINIDAD - Josh Penry found a receptive audience Friday among Southern Coloradans opposed to the Army’s proposed expansion of its Pinon Canyon Maneuver Site.
+TRINIDAD - Josh Penry found a receptive audience Friday among Southern Coloradans opposed to the Army’s proposed expansion of its Pinon Canyon Maneuver Site.“The Army needs to come clean with folks out here,” Penry said in meetings at Trinidad State Junior College and later in Walsenburg.

 “Until the Army takes eminent domain and condemnation off the table,” the Republican candidate for governor said he will oppose expansion.